ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial2.md

 permalink: /spectre/spatial2/
 ---

+![IMC](https://wiki.centenary.org.au/download/attachments/172228252/image2021-2-25_22-32-15.png?version=1&modificationDate=1614252735692&api=v2)

 [Spectre](https://immunedynamics.io/spectre/) enables the analysis of high-dimensional imaging data, including data generated using Fluidigm's [Hyperion Imaging Mass Cytometer (IMC)](https://immunedynamics.io/resources/imc).
 Our current workflows support a basic (using CellProfiler) or comprehensive (using Ilastik) cell and region segmentation approach, followed by cellular and spatial analysis using R.

-![IMC](https://wiki.centenary.org.au/download/attachments/172228252/image2021-2-25_22-32-15.png?version=1&modificationDate=1614252735692&api=v2)

 <p> </p>

 <br />

 ## Overview of cell segmentation and spatial analysis with Spectre

 ---

+Spectre can be used for the analysis of various high-dimensional imaging dataset.

 <table class="table gmisc_table">
   <tbody>